The Twin

 Bold words!
 Never before said!
 And never surpassed afterwards.
 "My Lord and my God!"
 Yes, Jesus had been called "Son of God."
 But, remember, angels were styled Sons of God.
 No one on earth had ever addressed Jesus by His rightful title: God.
 If the Father's standard had been that men and women should "believe in Him" (Jn 3:16), this marks a high point in the unfolding Incarnation.

 Why, then, is there is no authentic Gospel According to St. Thomas, he the most credible one?
 The answer is straightforward.
 None of Twelve wrote Gospels wholecloth with the sole exception of St. John the Theologian, and his was a literary masterpiece of a different order and, then, written at the end of his long life.
-But the stories that began to circulate following the Ascension .... no, Thomas was not a participant.
-Instead, he struck out for parts unknown which was his vocation and duty.
-After all, Jesus wrote no Gospel .....
+After all, Jesus wrote no Gospel ....
 Jesus did not write anything.
 And He did not instruct His Disciples to write Gospels.
 Thomas would follow the Master's instructions to the tee.
 That later Gospels should appear under his name — for example, the Gospel of Thomas and the Infancy Gospel of Thomas — is a measure of the respect and prestige accorded him.
 This was no faint-hearted disciple.
-This what not a man lacking the three things Jesus asked above all: absolute faith, resolute courage, and abundance of love.
+This was not a man lacking the three things Jesus required above all: unswerving belief, the courage of a lion, and abundant love.

 For many centuries in the English tradition, the spoken word alone was accounted to have power.
 A written document (which we now hold to be the reliable version) was esteemed a poor second to spoken sentences.
-As late as the Middle Ages, contracts and oaths were accounted to be valid only if they were said with living breath, — the breath alone was holy, the spiritus.
+As late as the Middle Ages, contracts and oaths were accepted only if they were spoken with the living breath, the holy spiritus.

-In the fourteenth century (that's closer to our own time than to Jesus' time), a pious legend was concocted in the West featuring the Blessed Virgin Mary.
-In this story Thomas arrives too late to witness her Assumption into Heaven, obviously reprising the story in St. John's Gospel of Thomas arriving too late to see the Risen Christ.
-We do not accept this late medieval legend.
-But we do note that Thomas' lateness emphasizes and enshrines the incredible distances he would have had to travel to be present for the Dormition.
-That is, his heroic feats were the stuff of legend more than 1,300 years later.
+In the fourteenth century, a pious legend was concocted in the West featuring the Blessed Virgin Mary.
+In this story Thomas arrives too late to witness the Assumption obviously reprising the story in St. John's Gospel of Thomas arriving too late to see the Risen Christ.
+We do not accept this pious legend.
+But we do note that Thomas' lateness attests the incredible distances he would have had to travel to be present for the Dormition.

 The Synoptic Gospels do not mention a "Doubting Thomas" story.
-And it crops up in the East only much later.
-The Fathers do not mention it with St. John Chrysostom and St. Cyril of Alexandra preferring to interpret the scene related by St. John through a Eucharistic lens.
+The Church Fathers do not repeat it.
 What we do know about Thomas is that he was formidable.

-You know, Jesus was fond of nicknames: "Cephas," the rock; "Boanerges," sons of thunder; "Zelotes" (Kananaios), the zealot.
+We know, Jesus was fond of nicknames: "Cephas," the rock; "Boanerges," sons of thunder; "Zelotes" (Kananaios), the zealot.
 But the nickname that stood out for its special affection was reserved for the Apostle Thomas.
-Jesus called him, "Didymus," the Twin, the man after My Own Heart.
+Jesus called him, "Didymus," the Twin, "the man after My Own Heart."
 And this is remembered three centuries later recorded in the fourth-century Nag Hammadi Codices:

 "Now, since it has been said that You are my Twin and true companion, examine yourself ...."
 (NHC, II,7 138,7-138,12)

 For Thomas did not vacillate.
-His was a bold faith.
+His faith was bold.
 He had no moments of doubt.
 The nickname "Doubting Thomas" would not appear until about a twelve-hundred years later, no earlier than the thirteenth century.
-And we call him Redoubtable Thomas — strong, bold, formidable.
-You know, every fortress had a redoubt, which was its stronghold, its unassailable part.
-In times of crisis, this was where you retreated.
-It is this core of faith, this "lion-heart," that Jesus saw as His boldest Disciple's defining trait and for which He named him the Twin — beyond brother, more like my other self.
+So we offer a slight revision of the letters: Redoubtable Thomas — strong, bold, formidable.
+After all, Jesus had named him "the twin" — beyond brother, more like my other self.

 He told the authorities of the Temple, that He would destroy place .... to them the most sacred place on earth (Jn 2:19).